 Safety measures

-Also, read up on mountain safety before you go.
+Also, make sure you understand mountain safety before you go.

 Research the length, duration, and recommended physical conditioning for the hike you want to do.